koodikulma-fi/data-signals/README.md

 class MyMultiMix extends SignalDataManMixin(CustomBase) {}

 // Note that you can do the same typing tricks as above using the ClassMixer type.
 // ..
-Note also that you can use ClassMixer for your own custom mixins.
-See the source code for examples.
+Note also that you can use ClassMixer for your own custom mixins - see the source code.

 ```